Pratishtha103/UpToSkills/README.md

 -Fix the image dimension in login page

--Push the previous task

 -Make the logo in about , contact page as in home page, Company : Border in the logo must be removed , Admin Panel : The logo size same as other pages

 -Name of all the files and folders must be in the camel case

--Add the previous task to the main branch